Som-Energia/somenergia-tomatic/doc/tomatic-context.md

 Interactions:

 - Tomatic can redirect the user to a search of emails related with a given customer
-- [NIY] Tomatic can show a list of email comunications with a given customer
+- TODO: Tomatic can retrieve from the mailbox system a list of email comunications related to given customer

 ## Authentiation server (Google Auth)